Hello! Thanks for visiting my academic website. Here’s a bit about me:

 As an undergrad, I did some research on dynamical systems, random walks modeling anomalous diffusion, photoemission from thin films, “PT-symmetric” quantum mechanics, and phase transition in cold nuclear matter.
 My current and past research projects and publications are illustrated here.
 You can also find a compact version in my CV, where I brag about myself.

-I’ve also had the chance to teach undergraduate physics courses at Cornell on a variety of topics, as a Teaching Assistant.
-Depending on the course, I have supervised discussion and lab sections, prepared quizzes and exam questions, designed numerical problems and Mathematica tutorials, created new demos, managed online discussion forums, and graded.
+I’ve also had the chance to teach undergraduate physics courses on a variety of topics, both at Cornell as a teaching assistant and at Cambridge as a supervisor.
+I have taught one-to-one, as well as discussion and lab sections, prepared quizzes and exam questions, designed numerical problems and Mathematica tutorials, created new demos, managed online discussion forums, and graded.
 I’ve come to discover that I actually love teaching (apart from the grading bit, that is, which I hate!).
-I have learned, and continue to learn, a great deal from reading pedagogical articles and interacting with professors as well as enthusiastic (and sometimes not-so-enthusiastic) students.
+I continue to learn a great deal from reading pedagogical articles and interacting with professors as well as enthusiastic (sometimes not-so-enthusiastic) students.
 You can find details of the courses I have taught, their student evaluations, my ideas on teaching, and a collection of fun exercise problems here.
 More resources on a variety of topics can be found on the Links page.